SimonAmable/COMP3005_A3_P2_SimonAmable/README.md

 addStudent(first_name, last_name, email, enrollment_date):
  - add a student to the db based on the provided parameters
- - executes a INSERT statment with the supplied values, updateStudentEmail(student_id, new_email):
+ - executes a INSERT statment with the supplied values

+updateStudentEmail(student_id, new_email):
  - add a student to the db based on the provided parameters
  - executes a UPDATE statment with the supplied values,